 If you are inexperienced in leveling soil, hire a professional excavator to level the ground before you plan or construct the wooden framing for your project.

 After securing proper permitting and having any outdoor areas marked for utilities to avoid, measure out the length, width, and depth of your project.
-Use a handy online concrete pad calculator to calculate how many pounds of concrete you’ll need to buy.
+You can use our handy online concrete calculator to calculate how many pounds of concrete you’ll need to buy.

 5. Strong, Level Foundation